csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/07_taylor_for/solution/discussion.md

 ![Deviation from row average for vectorized kernel](deviation_vectorized.svg "Deviation from row average for vectorized kernel")

 Pretty similar observations as above.
 One thing to note is the smaller deviations from average overall.
-The maximums are smaller and there're are fewer of them.
+The peaks and valleys are smaller and there are fewer of them.

 #### Consecutive values for loop